Capsize-Games/airunner_nexus/README.md

-# RunAI
+# AI Runner Nexus

-Run AI allows you to run a LLMs using a socket server.
+Run Mistral LLM offline on your computer using a socket server.

 ---